BND Hamburger Icon

 • Makes you a thought leader.
 As you create thoughtful, relevant content and communications, lead nurturing can boost your reputation and help you be seen as a leader in your industry.

 • Helps your audience remember you.
 If you communicate regularly with your prospects, they will likely remember you.
-Staying top of mind is especially helpful so they will turn to you when they need or want your products or services.
+Staying top of mind is especially helpful, as they’ll turn to you when they need or want your products or services.

 • Bolsters your sales strategy.
-Sales teams are usually focused on selling in the moment, which means many potential customers aren’t being targeted.
+Sales teams are typically focused on selling at every given moment, which means many potential customers aren’t being targeted.
 Lead nurturing gives you the opportunity to target future customers.

 • Reduces customer acquisition costs.
-Lead generation allows you to turn to less-expensive methods of attracting customers, and spending less on marketing is good for your customer acquisition costs (CAC = total marketing cost/number of sales).
+Lead generation allows you to turn to less expensive methods of attracting customers, and spending less on marketing is good for your customer acquisition costs (CAC = total marketing cost divided by number of sales).

 • Increases sales.
 With lead nurturing, you can turn prospects into higher-quality leads.
-In fact, nurtured leads make purchases that are 47% bigger than non-nurtured leads, Annuitas reported based on research from Marketing Sherpa.
+In fact, nurtured leads make purchases that are 47 percent bigger than non-nurtured leads, according to an Annuitas report based on research from Marketing Sherpa.

 Did You Know?Did you know